open-telemetry/opentelemetry-cpp/tools/nuget/README.md

 3. Push selected package to nuget feed.

-Learn more about NuGet packages [here](https://docs.microsoft.com/en-us/nuget/guides/native-packages).
+Learn more about native code NuGet packages [here](https://docs.microsoft.com/en-us/nuget/guides/native-packages).

 ## Proposed NuGet package flavors

 This section is a `DRAFT` - Work-in-Progress.
 The following packages MAY be created and published at nuget.org :

 | Package Name                 | Desription                                                  | Notes |
 |------------------------------|-------------------------------------------------------------|-------|